 There were many other quality features – including a well-integrating wind skirt in the jacket, reflective inserts in key locations, removable suspenders on the pants, easy-to-adjust fitting on the waistband, padded knees and more.
 Overall, it was really nice gear that was easy to move around in and looked good-as-new after more than 2,000 miles of wear and multiple trips through the washing machine.
 It just wasn’t a great windstopper, so I had to adjust my normal dressing patterns to compensate.

 Editor’s Note: In each issue of Snow Goer magazine, our team of product testers reviews various aftermarket products in the Cold Tested department.
-This review was printed in the February 2018 issue of Snow Goer.
 Subscribe to Snow Goer now to receive such reviews, 7 times per year delivered to your home.